tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 ## Regulatory and billing applications

-Stedin's metering data flows to Netbeheer Nederland for the national energy balance and to billing systems for customer accounts.
+The metering data flows through the grid operators' central market data exchange into the national settlement that TenneT balances, and to billing systems for customer accounts.
 The data also flows to regulators who verify that metering is accurate.
-When metering data is disputed (a customer claims they were over-billed, or a regulator questions Stedin's reported network losses), the meter readings are the source of evidence.
+When metering data is disputed (a customer claims they were over-billed, or a regulator questions the reported network losses), the meter readings are the source of evidence.

-Stedin has been involved in metering disputes with the ACM (Dutch energy regulator).
-In one [dispute over meter readings](https://www.acm.nl/nl/publicaties/geschilbesluiten-consumenten-stedin-over-meterstanden), it was Stedin's own logbook, the physical record of repeated in-person attempts to read a meter, that proved decisive: the ACM accepted it as evidence that Stedin had met its reading obligation and ruled the complaint unfounded.
+The operator has been involved in metering disputes with the ACM (Dutch energy regulator).
+In one [dispute over meter readings](https://www.acm.nl/nl/publicaties/geschilbesluiten-consumenten-stedin-over-meterstanden), it was the operator's own logbook, the physical record of repeated in-person attempts to read a meter, that proved decisive: the ACM accepted it as evidence that the operator had met its reading obligation and ruled the complaint unfounded.
 The handwritten record carried the point the digital platform alone could not.

 The metering platform's audit logs (who accessed the data, when, and what changes were made) are forensic sources for